How to create sustainable agreements

 Parents who have an agreement and want to make it legally binding can turn to the social welfare board in the municipality where the child is registered.
 If the parents agree, there is a presumption that the agreement is in accordance with the best interests of the child.
 However, the social welfare board must carry out an objective investigation of whether the content of the agreement is compatible with the child’s best interests.

 There are no formal requirements for how the agreement should be written.
 However, the content of the agreement must be clearly formulated so that it is enforceable in court if either parent were to turn there.
 If the agreement involves several children in a group of siblings, separate agreements should be drawn up for each child.

 The needs behind an agreement can change over time

-If you know that there has been a lot of conflict around the child, it can be good to try for some time to have a written literary, preferably legally binding agreement, to stick to.
-If it leads to an increased calm with better cooperation about the child, you can after some time try to make oral changes and see if it lasts.
+If you know that there has been a lot of conflict around the child, it can be good to have a written, preferably legally binding, agreement to stick to.
+If things calm down and the cooperation improves it is possible to try and be more flexible with agreements further on.

-Ultimately, it is the parents/parents (guardians/holders) themselves who decide what is in the child’s best interest based on the circumstances.
-A benchmark can be to choose the option you think creates the most calm and predictability for the child and your parents.
+Ultimately, it is the parents/parent (guardians/guardian) themselves who decide what is in the child’s best interest based on the circumstances.
+A benchmark can be to choose the option you think creates the most calm and predictability for the child and yourselves as parents.